Entropy zero area preserving diffeomorphisms of $S^2$: Reducing Arcs in Annular Covers

 The following lemma is similar to Proposition 10.10 of \cite{fh:periodic}.
-The conclusions of the lemma are more detailed than those of that proposition and apply to $f_\sigma$ and not just some iterate of $f_\sigma$.
+The conclusions of the lemma are more detailed than those of that proposition and apply to $h$ and not just some iterate of $h$.
+Lemma~\ref{twist or not} implies that condition (b) below is satisfied in the special case that $h=f_\sigma$ for $\sigma \in \cR$.
+Note also that if (b) is satisfied then all reducing arcs have their endpoints on the same component of $\partial A$.